epfl-ada/ada-2021-project-bsbv/README.md

 ## Research Questions

-    - Is conversion about Climate Change constant over time?
+During this article we will answer to the following questions:
+* What were the topics and events that triggered conversation about climate change?
-    - Who are the main personalities driving Climate Change topic?
+* Who are the main personalities driving the climate change topic?
-    - Are there medias appropriating more Climate Change subject?
-Is Climate Change “IN”?
+* Which news sites focus most on climate change?
+       * Which news sites focus on what issues?
+* How are the issues politicized?
+* Is climate change getting more polarzied?

 ## Proposed  datasets
 For the project we will use the following additional data sets from Wikidata: